dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 POST /:account/zones/:zone/batch
 ~~~

-This endpoint allows you to perform multiple record operations (create, update and/or delete) for a zone in a single request for improved performance and atomicity.
+This endpoint allows you to perform multiple record operations (create, update and/or delete) for a zone in a single request for efficiency and atomicity.

 <info>
 The batch change zone records API is a feature that is only available to the Enterprise plan.